Islamabad court overturns verdict denying extension in Fawad’s physical remand

 Hearing on bail plea

-At the same time, a sessions court is hearing a post-arrest bail petitionfiled by the PTI.
-Chaudhry’s counsels Babar Awan and Ali Bukhari turned up before the court.
+At the same time, a sessions court is hearing a post-arrest bail petition filed by the PTI.
+Chaudhry’s counsels Awan and Ali Bukhari turned up before the court.

 “We did not get any notice.
 The investigators should have informed us,” Awan responded.